ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/04-bubble-sort.md

 \end{eqnarray*}

 And this sum has the value $n(n-1)/2$, which means the runtime complexity is *quadratic*, $O(n^2)$.
-Note that this is regardless of how the initial array looks like, so bubble sort has the same best- and worst-case complexity.
+Note that this is regardless of how the initial array looks like, so Bubble sort has the same best- and worst-case complexity.

 ::: dsvis
 The following visualisation illustrates the running time analysis of Bubble sort.